Penn Masala

-Penn Masala is an American a cappella group.
-It is the world's first and premier South Asian a cappella group.
-Formed in 1996 by students at the University of Pennsylvania, Penn Masala's music has been influenced by the Eastern and Western cultures that represent the group's membership.
+Penn Masala is an American Indian origin a cappella group.
+It is the world's first Indian origin and premier a cappella group.
+Formed in 1996 by students at the University of Pennsylvania, Penn Masala's music has been influenced by the Indian and Western cultures that represent the group's membership.
 The group was featured on the soundtrack of American Desi, and has released twelve full-length albums: Awaaz, 11 PM, Soundcheck, The Brown Album, Pehchaan, On Detours, Panoramic, Kaavish, Resonance,Yuva, Musafir, Midnight Oil, an EP titled Vol. 1 and the compilation album Out of Stock.
 The group has performed at the White House (in October 2009 via invitation of Barack Obama and June 2023 via invitation from Joe Biden).